 Albuca spiralis can be grown in a container and it is an easy plant.
 This is a winter growing plant with summer dormancy.

-- A free draining potting mix is essential.
+- Plant in a free draining potting mix.

 The variety ‘Frizzle Sizzle’ is said to be a slightly easier to grow plant, discovered in Holland.